 Time appears as the substance of this film image.
 In the first place, this is because of the visual content of the sequence, described in the paragraph above.
 Yet it also appears in the unfolding of the montage, as each sequential shot imposes a contemplative, attentive tempo; there is a glacial twenty-second shot of a slow sunrise over the rim of the earth, and it takes the first three minutes of the montage for the abstract, swirling, cosmic gasses to settle into something recognisable as a galaxy.
 Throughout the sequence, Malick imposes periods of dead time through a black screen, often breaking these moments of darkness with a sudden burst of light, as with the eruption of a volcano contrasted with the silhouette of an ash cloud in the foreground.
 And, although there is a general representation of the formation of the universe over time, the montage defies chronology; the formation and implosion of stars is perennial, happening now as well as billions of years ago, and the same is true of the division of cells in organisms.
 The sequence, then, is not some speculative ‘history of the universe’, but a meditation on time itself, as an eternal condition for all being.

 This is augmented by Malick’s subtle focus on another perennial theme of life, which underlies this sequence as well as the entire film – suffering.
 The film opens with a quotation from the Book of Job (“Where were you when I laid the foundations of the Earth?”) and of course the death of a child is central to the family drama of the film.
 Additionally, the fatherhood sequence I examined above climaxes with a scene of the O’Briens in church, listening to a homily on the figure of Job and the suffering he endured.
 In the cosmos sequence, Malick attends to the theme of suffering in several ways; overtly with the dinosaur that hunts another and stamps down on its head, but subtly as well because the music which underscores the entire montage is the Lacrimosa from Preisner’s Requiem for my Friend.
-The use of a requiem in a sequence portraying the birth of the universe intimates a clear, inescapable connection between natality and death, while a ceaseless weeping (lacrimosa) accompanies the entire montage as if all of creation were crying out for God: “Pie Jesu Domine, dona eis requiem,” as the lyrics call out again and again.
+The use of a requiem in a sequence portraying the birth of the universe intimates a clear, inescapable connection between natality and mortality, while a ceaseless weeping (lacrimosa) accompanies the entire montage as if all of creation were crying out for God: “Pie Jesu Domine, dona eis requiem,” as the lyrics call out again and again.

 Malick’s cinema manifests the Deleuzian time-image through montage sequences such as these.
 Formally and stylistically, the rhythmic flow of these sequences seems to elide and compress long passages of time, distilling lifetimes into an impression that Malick imparts on the viewer in only a few minutes.
 Entire romances and childhoods are often compressed in this way, rendered dreamlike by the anachronic order of each montage and the unusual – even disorienting – compositions Malick deploys in each individual shot, such as an incongruous point-of-view shot or an inverted camera angle.
 Interestingly, whereas Bazin rejected montage in favour of the single shot, on the grounds of ethical obligations he perceived within cinematic art, Deleuze explicitly includes both the shot and montage in his conceptualisation of the time-image: